7 Areas of Life to Set Goals in to Balance Your Life

 Timely

-1. “I will go running three times a week (at 6 a.m. on Mondays, Wednesdays, and Fridays).”
+• “I will run three times a week (at 6 a.m. on Mondays, Wednesdays, and Fridays).”

-2. “I will work on my side hustle for two hours every night at 8 a.m.”
+• “I will work on my side job for two hours every night at 8 p.m.”

-When striving for these goals, it’s also important to keep two additional things in mind:
+When working toward your goals, it’s also important to keep two more things in mind:

 Evaluating